kubealex/bootable-container-images/use-cases/httpd-bootc-container/README.md

 # Use Case - Running a bootc container providing Apache HTTP server

-In this example, we will build a container image from a Containerfile and we will use it as a source for an
+In this example, we will build a container image from a Containerfile and we will then use it as a source for a VM.

 The Containerfile in the example: